One of the most remarkable buildings of Venice, the Doge’s Palace is situated in the Piazzetta between San Marco and the Grand Canal.

 Doge’s Palace Painting and Decoration

-The decorative programme of the interior of the Doge’s Palace was designed to represent the most illustrious moments in the history of the Venetian Republic and to impress its visitors with the splendour of the city.
-Though originally decorated in the 14th, 15th and early 16th centuries by leading artists from both the city and the mainland, including Guariento, Gentile da Fabriano, Pisanello, Giovanni Bellini, Carpaccio and Titian, most of the existing decoration postdates the fire of 1577, which gutted the palace destroying most of the earlier masterpieces.
+The decorative program of the interior of the Doge’s Palace was designed to represent the most illustrious moments in the history of the Venetian Republic and to impress its visitors with the splendor of the city.
+Though originally decorated in the 14th, 15th, and early 16th centuries by leading artists from both the city and the mainland, including Guariento, Gentile da Fabriano, Pisanello, Giovanni Bellini, Carpaccio, and Titian, most of the existing decoration postdates the fire of 1577, which gutted the palace destroying most of the earlier masterpieces.

 The decoration of the room, which includes a statue by Vittoria of Vigilance, illustrates the power and virtues of the Venetian Republic.
 The stuccoed ceiling was painted by Jacopo Tintoretto with an allegory of the Triumph of Venice (1577) surrounded by smaller compartments in which are depicted the regions and cities under Venetian control.
 On one wall is a canvas by Titian and his nephew Marco Vecellio showing Doge Antonio Grimani Adoring Faith, while Andrea Vicentino’s Entrance of Henry III into Venice in 1574 appears on another.
 An allegorical scene of Neptune Offering Venice the Gifts of the Sea (1745–1750) was added by Giambattista Tiepolo.